Sathvi3327/BusReservation/README.md

       - Passengers names along with their seat numbers.
   4. You can also check what are the different busses available and their details in this.

-So, there you go I have given you a short brief of what happens in this program.
-If you want to check out more and experience it, please give it a try.
+So, there you go I have given you a short brief of what happens in this program.☺️ If you want to check out more and experience it, give it a try.

-Take care
+Take care, Bye 👋